r-hub/cran-flavors/www.stats.ox.ac.uk/pub/bdr/memtests/README.txt

 How to run and interpret these (with links to further information) is in §4.3 of 'Writing R Extensions'.
 The settings used are listed by sub-directory in the rest of this file.

-Results for archived packages will likely have been made with earilier versions of the compilers.
+Results for archived packages will likely have been made with earlier versions of the compilers.